w3c/wai-media-guide/audio-description.md

 … description in text file…

 … Another option is to provide functionality for the video to pause for the description.
 This is not suggested in most cases because it requires extra coding and provides a less-than-optimum user experience.

+## Tips

+### Tips For Writing Descriptions

+...

+### Tips for Recording Descriptions

+...

+### Tips for Combining Audio Files
+...

 <p style="text-align:center"><strong>[ < Previous &nbsp;&nbsp;&nbsp; Next > ]</strong></p>